Wise02/ZipCracker/README.md

 # ZipCracker 🔐💥

-**ZipCrackerr** is a Python-based GUI tool designed to perform brute-force password recovery on ZIP and RAR archives.
+**ZipCracker** is a Python-based GUI tool designed to perform brute-force password recovery on ZIP and RAR archives.
 This tool offers configurable character sets, wordlist support, and multi-threaded cracking with an intuitive Tkinter interface.
 It even lets you cancel long operations on the fly! ⚡️🚀

 ## Features ✨